-It is important to read first the Methodology for the presentation of the “War Cycle” in order to understand how the results are presented and what they mean
+It is important to read first the Methodology for presenting the “War Cycle” by context in order to understand how the results are presented and what they mean

-The war episodes indicated are not disputable.
-Putting periods of tension in them is more debatable.
+The episodes of wars indicated are not questionable.
+The fact of including periods of tension is more debatable.

 Since the discovery of the “War Cycle” in 1999 there have been no more wars, but more or less important incidents.

-It is the only recurring conflict that gives the impression of stopping at tensions without going as far as wars since the discovery of the “War Cycle”.
+This is the only recurring conflict that gives the impression of stopping at tensions without going to war since the discovery of the “War Cycle”.

-There has been no war in the last 20 years, but as this recurring conflict illustrates the “Cycle of Wars”, this context is kept and continues to be presented, even if it is more tensions that are expected and observed than real wars.
+There has been no war since 1999, but as this recurring conflict illustrates the “War Cycle”, this context is kept and continues to be presented, even if it is more tensions that are expected and observed than actual wars.

-However, in the absence of serious negotiations seeking to find a new viable political balance between the two countries, we consider that there will one day be a war.
-Most likely it will be during a period of amplification (period of 2024 or 2032 for example) but not only.
-As moderation fades, the risk becomes real again and it must be kept in mind and followed.
+However, in the absence of serious negotiations seeking to find a new viable political balance between the 2 countries, we consider that there will be a war one day.
+Most likely it will be during a period of amplification (e.g. 2024 or 2032) but not exclusively.
+As the moderation dwindles, the risk becomes real again and must be kept in mind and followed.

 In addition, Hindu nationalism favors escalation.
 The period from 2024 (April 2022 to June 2026) is likely to be particularly turbulent, following the episodes of tension seen since 2019.
 Hindu-Muslim antagonism has increased.
 The level of tension between India and Pakistan is increasing, even during the mitigation phases, making the risk of war greater in the amplification phase 2022-2026.